publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch13/schIV/m__us_usc_t7_s344.md

     (c) __Requirements related to plan of work__

-    Each extension plan of work for a State required under subsection (a) of this section shall contain descriptions of the following:
+    Each extension plan of work for a State required under subsection (a) shall contain descriptions of the following:

         (1) The critical short-term, intermediate, and long-term agricultural issues in the State and the current and planned extension programs and projects targeted to address the issues.